zengelan/eks-workshop/content/030_container/060_ContainerCVEScan/_index.md

 6. Choose Policy > On-Demand Scan.
 7. Click Actions > Container Vulnerability.
 8. The Scan Creation Wizard is displayed.
 On the General Info page enter the following:
--Scan Type.
+- Scan Type.
 Select Container Vulnerability.
--Name.
+- Name.
 Enter a unique identifier so that you can rerun the scan later.
--Description.
+- Description.
 Enter an optional description for the scan.
--Service Instance.
+- Service Instance.
 Select the cloud service instance you want to scan.
 ![cve_13](cve_13.jpg?classes=border,shadow)

 9. Click Next.